zaixizhang/FoldMark/README.md

 ## 🚀 Overview

-FoldMark is a novel watermarking framework for protein structure prediction models.
-It enables:
+FoldMark is a novel watermarking framework for protein generative models that embeds user-specific data across protein structures.
+It:
-- Robust watermark embedding in protein structures
-- Minimal impact on prediction accuracy
-- Protection against model theft and unauthorized use
+- Leverages evolutionary principles to adaptively embed watermarks (higher capacity in flexible regions, minimal disruption in conserved areas)
+- Maintains structural quality (>0.9 scTM scores) while achieving >95% watermark bit accuracy at 32 bits
+- Enables tracking of up to 1 million users and detection of unauthorized model training (even with only 30% watermarked data)
+- Works with leading models like AlphaFold3, ESMFold, RFDiffusion, and RFDiffusionAA
+- Withstands post-processing and adaptive attacks, offering a generalized solution for ethical protein AI deployment

 ## 📊 Results